 The final track Every Part Of Me, opens with the voice and laughter of son Brooklyn Beckham.
 The track is a bit of a Pop Idol spectacular – with lots of growly ‘oh-eeh-oh-eeh-oh’, long-winded high notes, and obligatory key change.
 Even Michelle McManus would turn this track down.

-It’s actually not as bad as I was expecting.
+Over all, this album is actually not as bad as I was expecting.
 It has dated a bit due to its dependence on the then wave of garage music, but at best, there’s a few catchy tracks here.
-If second single had been swapped with Like That, maybe her solo career could have been sustained for longer.
+If the second single had been swapped with Like That, maybe her solo career could have been sustained for longer.

 The album is believed to have cost around £5 million to produce, and sold a modest 50,000 copies.
 Oops.